cu-mkp/sandbox/docs/verdigris-assignment.md

 - P261 avoid breathing dust/fumes;
 - P270 do not eat, drink or smoke when using this product;
 - P273 avoid release to the environment;
-- P280 Wear protective gloves/protective clothing/eye protection/face protection.
+- P280 Wear protective gloves/protective clothing/eye protection/face protection

 **Waste management**
 - Do not wash down the sink or throw away in household or regular trash
 - Any items that have come in contact with verdigris or that have any verdigris residue must be disposed of in hazardous waste containers
-- In the Making and Knowing labat Columbia University: verdigris is "hazardous waste" (we follow the recommendations of [Columbia Environmental Health & Safety](https://research.columbia.edu/environmental-health-safety)
+- In the Making and Knowing lab at Columbia University: verdigris is "hazardous waste" (we follow the recommendations of [Columbia Environmental Health & Safety](https://research.columbia.edu/environmental-health-safety))
   - Solid/Liquid, non-oil, hazardous; or
   - Solid/Liquid, oil, hazardous